West Virginia University

 What to Wear

-- Inform the guard at the security stop that you are there with WVU to set up an exhibit.
+- Inform the guard at the security stop that you are there with WVU to set up an exhibit in the WVU Building.

-The Capitol is a large building, so you are advised to have some sort of light weight folding cart to transport material to your designated area.
+The State Fair encompasses a large space, so you are advised to have some sort of light weight folding cart to transport material to your designated area.

 - Disassemble your exhibit display.
 Remember to pack up any cords, surge protectors or other equipment that is yours.